mrsimonsen/SimoGrader/Example Assignments/Unit07-files/P11caesar_cipher.py/README.md

 	```
 	Create an list with 26 elements, each a 0
 	for each character in the message in lowercase:
-		if the numeric equivalent of that character is a lowercase number:
+		if the numeric equivalent of that character is a lowercase letter:
-			add 1 to the list index of that number - 97 (lowercase 'a')
+			add 1 to the list index of that number - 97 #for lowercase 'a'
 	for each entry in the list:
 		display {character version of index}: {number of that character, 0-led width to 2} {that many *s}
 	```